midgardproject/midgardmvc_core/documentation/index.markdown

 Basic building blocks:
 ----------------------

+* Application: a configuration file describing the components and other settings used in a Midgard MVC website
 * Component: a PHP module intended to run as part of a web application.
 For example: a news listing.
 Provides routes, controllers and templates
 * Library: a PHP module that can be called by other modules to perform some task.
 Does not run as part of a website.
 For example: a form validation library
 * Service: a standardized interface to access a given functionality.
 For example: authentication